 Production imbalances often arise for practical reasons.
 It is more efficient for each partner to extract or “lift” a full tanker load at a time, rather than extract only the partner’s allotted share of output.
 Companies that have extracted more than their ownership interest in the field are overlifted while companies that have extracted less are underlifted.

-Before the implementation of ASC 606, SEC staff guidance allowed companies to use two different methods to account for temporary production imbalances: the entitlements method and the sales method.
+Before the implementation of ASC 606, Securities and Exchange Commission (SEC) staff guidance allowed companies to use two different methods to account for temporary production imbalances: the entitlements method and the sales method.
 Using the entitlements method, companies recognize revenue for their share of the production output and record a receivable (due from overlifter) or payable (due to underlifter) for the difference between the third-party sales and ownership share.
 Using the sales method, companies recognize revenue on all sales to third party customers, regardless of their ownership percentage.
 The underlifter and overlifter then adjust their claims on the asset’s remaining reserves to account for any production imbalances.

 With the introduction of ASC 606, the legacy SEC staff guidance has been eliminated.
 Many of the largest accounting firms believe that the sales method is more consistent with ASC 606’s methodology.
 Entities that have used the entitlement method in the past will likely need to adopt the sales method.